Bruxism (Teeth Grinding): Causes, Symptoms, and Treatment

 More commonly, bruxism takes place while sleeping.
 Because sleeping bruxers are unaware that repetitive grinding or clenching is taking place, sleep bruxism may lead to serious dental complications over time.

-Sleep bruxism has been linked to a variety of possible triggers, among them:
+Sleep bruxism has been linked to a variety of possible triggers, including:

 • Personality type